 Reserved Seats Not Marked As Reserved

 Sometimes some reserved seats get the reservation cards but others in the same coach are not marked as reserved again leaving the passenger quite confused.
-And then there used to be the 'Yellow T-shirts' yes Irish Rail's final line of defence unlikely to be able to assist you since they don't' exist anymore - cutbacks.
+And then there used to be the 'Yellow T-shirts' yes Irish Rail's final line of defense unlikely to be able to assist you since they don't' exist anymore - cutbacks.
 You will be lucky to find any staff to help you and if you do it will be the poor catering staff who don't even work for Irish Rail who honestly can't do anything to help you.

 Seats that don't exist

 The wonderfully efficient Irish Rail can't even get the the seating layout on their website correct.
-It has frequently occured in the past that passengers have boarded to find the seat they booked didn't exist in the coach.
+It has frequently occurred in the past that passengers have boarded to find the seat they booked didn't exist in the coach.
 On other occasions passengers with standard class tickets find that their seat is in a first class coach and first class passengers end up allocated seats in the standard class section, leaving everyone quite confused.

 Dublin - Belfast =/= Belfast - Dublin